 About the Centre for Contemporary Chinese Studies (CCCS)

-CCCS was established in the Asia Institute in the Faculty of Arts at the beginning of 2013, with a focus on research and engagement.
+CCCS was established in the Asia Institute in the Faculty of Arts in 2013, with a focus on research and engagement.
 The Centre plays a vital role in shaping an Australian approach to the study of contemporary China and serves as a significant source of research-based information on China, Chinese societies and Chinese economies in the 21st century.

 CCCS’s mission is to facilitate high-quality research, teaching and engagement at the University of Melbourne that furthers our understanding of China’s ongoing transformation and the impacts within and beyond China.
 The Centre enhances Australia’s bilateral partnerships with top Chinese universities and acts as a hub for contemporary China studies in Melbourne.

 In pursuing the CCCS mission, our specific objectives are:

 Objective 1: To lead Chinese Studies at the University of Melbourne by drawing together and highlighting the China-related expertise of colleagues from the Asia Institute, the Faculty of Arts, and across the University.
 CCCS is first and foremost a platform for encouraging and facilitating the University’s China-related research, teaching, and engagement.